-Imagine you had a device that could actually measure how people think, what would you do with it?
-MindSonar is a web based psychological system that measures Meta Programs and Graves Drives.
-Metaprograms are the building blocks of how people think.
-Someone’s thinking style is made up of a combination of Meta Programs, making up a unique personal system.
-Graves Drives describe what they find important.
-Their Meta Programs determine their behaviour and their emotions in a given situation.
+MindSonar measures Meta Programs and Graves Drives.
+Meta Programs are the building blocks of how people think.
+Someone’s unique personal thinking style is made up of a combination of Meta Programs.
+Graves Drives describe what people find important.
+Their Meta Programs determine people’s emotions and behaviour in a given situation.

-MindSonar is being used all over the world by consultants, coaches, trainers and organizational developers.
-The MindSonar system helps them get to the heart of their clients thinking.
-They make use of MindSonar in prestigious organizations like the armed forces of the Netherlands (in their leadership development course), a top European automobile manufacturer (sales), an Olympic Dressage team (teambuilding), which actually won 20% of all Dutch medals in the London Olympics of 2012 and in one of Europe’s premier banks (marketing).
-And there have been many non-commercial applications of MindSonar as well; it is also used in volunteer groups, day care centres and schools.
+MindSonar is being used all over the world mostly by consultants, coaches, trainers and organisational developers.
+MindSonar helps them get to the heart of their clients thinking.
+They use MindSonar in prestigious organisations like the armed forces of the Netherlands (leadership development), a top European automobile manufacturer (sales), an Olympic Dressage team (teambuilding), one of Europe’s premier banks (marketing) and several multinational corporations in America and Latin America (teambuilding).
+And there have been non-commercial applications as well, like in volunteer groups, day care centres and schools.

 MindSonar is not a personality test.
 Personality tests will tell you what you are like as a person; always and under any circumstances.
-Many people feel limited and ‘put in a box’ by these kinds of tests.
-Some personality tests will even say how ’healthy or sick’ your personality is.
+Many people feel ‘put in a box’ by these kinds of tests.
 MindSonar measures how you think in a specific situation.
 It assumes that you will think differently in different situations.
-MindSonar does not assume that any thinking style is good or bad.
-Every thinking style has their time and place were they can be helpful.
+MindSonar does not assume that any thinking style is good or bad either.
+Every thinking style has a time and place were it can be benificial.

-You will not find MindSonar as a do-it-yourself test on the web.
-MindSonar is offered exclusively through a network of trained and certified professionals.
-The combination of the measurement and the professional is much more powerful than just the measurement by itself.
+MindSonar is offered exclusively through a network of trained and certified MindSonar Professionals.
+The combination of the refined measurement and the knowledgable Professional gives MindSonar solutions their unique power.

 This is what a MindSonar profile looks like: